Work–life balance

 Childcare and schooling help the work–life balance

 From the day they turn one, children in Sweden have the right to a place in nursery school at a modest fee.
-Most children begin nursery school at some point and attend it until the autumn of the year they turn six – that’s when compulsory school begins.
+Most children attend nursery school at some point until the autumn of the year they turn six – that’s when compulsory school begins.

 The effect of affordable childcare is that most parents in Sweden choose to enrol their children in nursery school and go back to work after their parental leave.